swantron/uptime-monitor/README.md

 GitHub Actions cron job that pings services every 5 minutes and writes results to a [public Gist](https://gist.github.com/swantron/29651cabd005a75bac63afb74339ad74).

+> **Which tool for what?** uptime-monitor is the **continuous heartbeat**: black-box pings every 5 min, persisted uptime % and incident history over time.
+It is deliberately simple (one file, a Gist, no infrastructure) and observe-only — it never gates a deploy.
+The complementary tool is [**watchtron**](https://github.com/swantron/watchtron), the **deploy gate**, which on each deploy proves the new build is serving real traffic end-to-end (trace correlation, version assertion) and fails the deploy if not.
+They compose: tronswan.com/status and watchtron's dashboard overlay watchtron's **verified-deploy markers** on this monitor's **uptime timeline**, so a deploy that caused a dip is visible at a glance.
+Pure uptime → here; "did this deploy ship working?" → watchtron.

 ## Monitored Services

 | Service | URL | Method |